mruiz7797/double-seven-guitars/docs/README.md

 ## UX Design

-### Consumer Goals
+### Consumer Goals (strategy)
 The main goal of the consumer is to find a business that can repair their broken guitar or offer routine maintenance.
-Priorities for the consumer will be quality of repairs, costs of repairs and timescale of repairs.

 Consumers want a method to understand:

-- If the repair or maintenance they require is offered by the business (does it offer what I want?)
+- If the repair or maintenance they require is offered by the business
-- How to make contact and request a repair (purchase – what actions can I take now?
-How do I contact someone?)
+- How to make contact and request a repair
-- The location of the repairs (is it feasible? – does it offer what I want?)
+- The location of the repairs
 - If the business has prior experience with said repairs (quality – does it look credible and trustworthy?)
 - If the business has been positively reviewed (quality – does it look credible and trustworthy?)
 - The cost of any potential repairs
-- The timescale

-### Business Goals
+### Business Goals (strategy)

 - To increase the number of customers deciding to contact for repair
 - To encourage first-time visitors to make a request for services

-### User Stories
+### User Stories (strategy)

 #### First time visitor (novice or experienced)
 - As a first time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.
 - As a first time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.
 - As an first time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).
 - As a first time visitor, I want to check the location of the business, so that I can see if it is feasable to drop off/pick up my guitar.
-- As a first time visitor, I want to see if delivery is an option so that I can use the business even if I am not within a reasonable distance.

 #### Novice guitar owner (first time visit)
 - As a novice guitar owner (first time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.